Quick answer

 Write Instructions for a Non-Crypto Person

-This five-minute investment in clear instructions could be the difference between your family inheriting your crypto or losing it forever.
+This five-minute investment could be the difference between your family inheriting your crypto or losing it forever.

 Tell Your Digital Executor